codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-ui.md

    max-width="70%"
    %}

+{:start="10"}
+1. Select the application, and then click the **Current State** tab to see all the resources created for the application.

+  {% include
+   image.html
+   lightbox="true"
+   file="/images/getting-started/quick-start/cdops-app-current-state.png"
+   url="/images/getting-started/quick-start/cdops-app-current-state.png"
+   alt="Current State for codefresh-guestbook application" caption="Current State for codefresh-guestbook application" max-width="70%"
+   %}

 The final step is to make a change in the application manifest to enforce a rollout.

 ### What to do next